Delta Psi, Alpha Chapter building

 The Delta Psi, Alpha Chapter fraternity house is located at 434 Riverside Drive in the Morningside Heights neighborhood of Manhattan, New York City.
-It was purpose built in 1898 and continues to serve the Columbia Chapter of the Fraternity of Delta Psi (aka St. Anthony Hall), a social and literary fraternity.
+It was purpose built in 1898 and continues to serve the Columbia chapter of the Fraternity of Delta Psi (aka St. Anthony Hall), a social and literary fraternity.

 The chapter house was designed by two prominent New York City architects, Henry Hornbostel and George Carnegie Palmer.
-At this time of its construction, it was "the best appointed and most costly [fraternity] building that has ever been erected in the United States".
+At this time of its construction, the press described it as "the best appointed and most costly [fraternity] building that has ever been erected in the United States".

-The Delta Psi, Alpha Chapter building was added to the National Register of Historic Places on April 26, 1996, for its architectural significance.
+For its architectural significance, the Delta Psi, Alpha Chapter building was added to the National Register of Historic Places on April 26, 1996.